tearitco/SRW-Engine-MV-Public/docs/manual.md

 * setEventCounterAction event\_id type

 	Sets the counter action of the unit for the specified event to the provided type.
-Possible values are: "attack", "defend", "evade", "defend\_low" and "evade\_low".
+Possible values are: "attack", "defend", "evade", "defend\_low", "evade\_low" and "survive".
 The defend\_low and evade\_low will cause the unit to perform the defined action when at or below 25% HP, otherwise they will counter attack.
 If no value is set the unit will default to counter attacking.

+* setEventBattleMode event\_id type

+	Set the battle mode for the event with the specified event id.
+If the event is an enemy unit the following modes are available: "stand" for stationary enemies that start moving once provoked, "fixed" for enemies that will never move but will still attack units in range, "disabled" for units that will never act or counterattack, otherwise "".
+If the event is an actor unit only "disabled", "fixed" and "" are available.<br>
+	If the enemy is part of a squad their squad mates will also be updated!

 * hidePilotAbility actor\_id ability\_id